croac-24/croac-24/README.md

 - If you are interested in the topic, have data that would be useful, or know anyone who is researching this, please contact me here:
 - 📫 avaccrofford@gmail.com ; (817) 851-3378

-- Any information or ideas are welcome!
+- All information and ideas are welcome!